ReconfigureIO/UX/docs/source/tutorial_2_addition.rst

   PASS
   ok  	github.com/your-github-username/tutorials/addition-gaps	0.007s

 If there are any errors in your code they will be flagged up here for you to fix.
-A pass here tells us that your code is compatible with the Go compiler, and they main function we're using does what we're expecting.
+A pass tells us that your code is compatible with the Go compiler, and the ``ADD`` function does what we're expecting.

 Next navigate to ``your-github-username/tutorials/addition-gaps/cmd/test-addition`` and run ``go test``, and hopefully you'll see::